booky10/modrinth-downloader/README.md

   - Default: _none_
 - `USER_AGENT`: A user agent identifying the instance.
 The email address should be changed for potential contact info.
   - Default: `Modrinth Downloader / https://github.com/booky10/modrinth-downloader / contact@example.org`

+## Available Routes

+All routes have a rate-limit of 5 requests per 30s, per ip.
+After this, every request will get delayed by an additional 200ms.

+### /

+This just redirects to this GitHub repository, or another URL if changed.

+### /download/{version}

+Redirects to the download URL of the primary file for the specified version.
+The response gets cached for one hour.

+If you want Modrinth's JSON response instead of a redirect, set the `Accept` header to `application/json` or add `?json` to the query parameters.

+### /download/{project}/latest

+Redirects to the download URL of the primary file for the latest version of the specified project.
+The response gets cached for 5min.

+If you want Modrinth's JSON response instead of a redirect, set the `Accept` header to `application/json` or add `?json` to the query parameters.

+Additionally, this endpoint also allows filtering of versions.
+Currently supported are `loaders`, `game_versions` and `featured`.
+See the [Modrinth API Docs](https://docs.modrinth.com/#tag/versions/operation/getProjectVersions) for more info on how to use these.